sharing the road with school buses

 Here we'll break down what you need to know when driving around school buses and why bus-related moving violations incur serious penalties.

-Driving around school buses
+Driving safely near moving school buses

 If you see a school bus in your lane or coming towards you, pay close attention to what it's doing.
 Give the bus extra space and be prepared to stop suddenly as it loads or unloads its cargo (kids).